 The first component consists of a base rate that depends on the consumption band, and certain activities, like greenhouses, benefit from a reduced rate for natural gas.
 The second component, introduced on 1 January 2013, consists of a renewable energy storage support contribution (opslag duurzame energie).
-The fixed annual tax credit (belastingvermindering) is deducted from the energy tax payments on electricity for households.
+From 2023 and onwards the second component is included in the first component instead being separate one.The fixed annual tax credit (belastingvermindering) is deducted from the energy tax payments on electricity for households.
 The justification for this system is that the Administration considers that energy use, to a certain extent, is a basic need.
 Tax credit being a negative component of the excise tax, its increase combined with decrease in taxation has led in 1Q2020 to negative values for excise tax.
 Tax credits for other electricity consumers were abolished on 1 January 2015.
 Tax credits for natural gas consumption were abolished on 1 January 2008.